Attractions around the local area

 Entry ticket into the castle allows you access to St Georges Chapel.
 If your trip includes a Sunday stay you may wish to attend evensong to which the general public are welcome.
 Remember to validate your ticket on entry as you are then able to us it as often as you like during the 12 months from purchase.

 Close to Windsor Castle, the Sir Christopher Wren-designed Guildhall is a premier wedding and special occasion location.
-The intimate Ascot Room, chosen by Prince Charles for his wedding and Sir Elton John for his civil partnership, seats 30 people.
+The intimate Ascot Room, chosen by King Charles for his wedding and Sir Elton John for his civil partnership, seats 30 people.
 The impressive Council Chamber with its chandeliers on loan from The Queen and royal portraits dating back to Elizabeth I seats 120.The Council Chamber accommodates up to 100 guests for wedding ceremonies but is also suitable for smaller parties.
 The Chamber is licensed for wedding ceremonies.
 Check with the Windsor tourist information centre for opening times for visitors.

-Windsor town is great for shopping with all the major chains present – M&S, Zara, H&M, Top Shop, TK Max – to name but a few.
+Windsor town is great for shopping with all the major chains present – M&S, Zara, H&M, Mango, TK Max – to name but a few.
 The bulk of the shops are in the pedestrian area including a department stores Daniels, which is worth a visit.
 Windsor Central Station has numerous shops and stalls again worth a look and is home to the Windsor Tourist Information Centre – situated in the old ticket hall.

 Eton is located just across the river from Windsor, a couple of minutes walk from the Castle.
 A short walk down the attractive High Street will bring you to the famous Eton College, founded in 1440 by Henry VI.
 Eton College’s former pupils include 18 British Prime Ministers.
 Tours of the college are available, including an exhibition of the College’s history, and the oldest schoolroom in the world.
 It’s worth seeing the interior of Eton Chapel, similar to King’s College, Cambridge – for views of the exterior, the best view is probably from Eton High Street.
 See the official Eton College website for more information.